Places to Gather

 to Marigold Arena

-from a beer garden
+an evolution from a grand beer garden

-to boxing/wrestling to the Halsted Flats
+to boxing/wrestling venue, to the Halsted Flats

-Most of the following images are from Chicago History in Postcards, Chicago Public Library, Ebay, and Chuckman Collection as well as from my own private collection
+Postcards, Chicago Public Library, Ebay, and Chuckman Collection as well as from my own private collection

 postcard - Ebay